garronej/vite-envs/README.md

 # Motivation

 Create-react-app [supports environment variable](https://create-react-app.dev/docs/adding-custom-environment-variables/) but they are bundled at build time when `yarn build` is run.
-It means that if we want to change anything like the URL of the backend the app should connect to, we have to rebuild, we can't ship customizable Docker image of our CRA apps.
+If we want to change anything like the URL of the backend the app should connect to, we have to rebuild, we can't ship customizable Docker image of our CRA apps.

 The solution would be to be able to do:
 ```bash